domsekotill/docker-wordpress/doc/configuration.md

-- Unlike the way most configuration systems treat environment variables, they do not overwrite options provided in the configuration files unless the files are specifically written to honour the environment variables.
+- Unlike the way most configuration systems treat environment variables, they do not overwrite options provided in the configuration files unless the files are specifically written to honour the environment variables, for instance by using the "+=" operator to append to arrays.

-- For array options the value provided in the environment variable will become the first item (index 0).
+- For array options the value provided will be split on whitespace.
+  Unfortunately at the moment there is no way to escape or quote whitespace within items.
+If you find yourself needing to add items with whitespace, consider using configuration files instead, which are interpreted with Bash, or one of the [convenience files](#convenience-files).

 Convenience Files